rmccurdy268/startup/public/notes.md

 -bootstrap and other frameworks can make things a lot easier and simple -Lots of examples in course content of good setup -Flex is the goat

+##Notes about NODE and EXPRESS
+-Use fetch to call external API's
+-index.js file gets called with node and it sets up the live service. an index.js file will declare a port to serve on, declare the place where all the frontend files are. through node, fetch and express a web service is set up.